-Ministers have unique rules related to their income and payroll taxes.
-They're dual-status taxpayers, meaning they are considered employees for income taxes but self-employed for Social Security and Medicare contributions.
-Add the Clergy Housing Allowance and 100 years of legislative twists and turns to the mix and it makes for a unique tax return.
+Religious ministers have unique tax rules.
+The IRS classifies ministers as dual-status taxpayers, meaning they are considered employees for income taxes but are self-employed for Social Security and Medicare taxes.
+There's also a Clergy Housing Allowance with its own rules and unique tax treatment.
+When you combine all these factors, it makes for a unique tax picture.